thiagoscarelli/thiagoscarelli.github.io/_posts/2024-10-01-summary-statistics-datasaurus-dozen.md

 The experienced reader will notice that these sets are similar in spirit to the classic Anscombe's Quartet.
 This "modern" version is more appealing in the sense that it has more points per set (142 in the datasaurus' case versus 11 in Anscombe's), making the statistical coincidence more striking to the student.
 The datasaurus dozen also makes it more salient that the limitation of the summary measures is not simply due to an insufficiently small number of points.

-While it is unknown how Anscombe came up with his sets, the authors' of the datasaurus dozen explain that their strategy was based on bounded randomization combined with simulated annealing optimization (see [details here](https://damassets.autodesk.net/content/dam/autodesk/research/publications-assets/pdf/same-stats-different-graphs.pdf)).
+While it is unknown how Anscombe came up with his sets, the authors' of the datasaurus dozen explain that their strategy was based on bounded randomization combined with simulated annealing optimization (see [details here](https://damassets.autodesk.net/content/dam/autodesk/research/publications-assets/pdf/same-stats-different-graphs.pdf){:target="_blank" rel="noopener"}).
 In a nutshell: start from a given dataset (i.e., the dino), subject it to some random variation, and then check that (1) the statistical properties of interest remain sufficiently similar, and (2) the set of new points are closer to a prespecified target pattern (e.g., a circle or a star).
 If both criteria are satisfied, the new set is accepted, and the process is repeated (for these datasets, the authors report some 200,000 iterations).

 The "simulated annealing" part means that the process is calibrated in a way that the early interactions have some chance of being accepted even if the criterion (2) is not satisfied, and the protocol becomes gradually more stringent as it converges to a minimization result.
-The analogy with the annealing process in metallurgy comes from this controlled "cooling" embedded in the optimization rule, which helps the iteration process avoid being stuck in a local minimum early on (see [here](https://en.wikipedia.org/wiki/Simulated_annealing)).
+The analogy with the annealing process in metallurgy comes from this controlled "cooling" embedded in the optimization rule, which helps the iteration process avoid being stuck in a local minimum early on (see [here](https://en.wikipedia.org/wiki/Simulated_annealing){:target="_blank" rel="noopener"}).